Magyar Népmesék has been renewed several times in the 80s, 90s, and 2000s, having 89 episodes spread out over a few decades.

 ABC axed Taxi, but it jumped toNBC and lasted for another season, before dwindling ratings finally took it down.

 Unforgettable is the rare example of a show that did well in the ratings, but not well enough for CBS's ratings standards.
-It was killed at the end of its first season, but will come back for a summer run/backup position run on CBS for its second season because of TNT and Lifetime looking to snap it up.
+It was killed at the end of its first season, but was renewed for a summer run on CBS for its second season because of TNT and Lifetime looking to snap it up.

 Young Dracula was canceled, therefore leaving it at a cliffhanger in Season 2.
 A couple years later (thanks to fan-led petitions and general interest), The third season ended up premiering on the 31st of October 2011, and a fourth season has been advertised on CBBC.